arduino/docs-content/content/hardware/09.kits/maker/nesso-n1/tutorials/anomaly-detection-application-note/content.md

 ### Physical Mounting Considerations

 Proper mounting of the Nesso N1 is essential for effective vibration monitoring.
 The development kit must be securely attached to the motor housing or equipment using appropriate mechanical fasteners or industrial-grade adhesive.
-A good mechanical connection between the mounting surface and the device ensures accurate vibration transmission from the motor to the onboard IMU.
+A good mechanical connection between the mounting surface and the device guaranteess accurate vibration transmission from the motor to the onboard IMU.

 The Nesso N1's enclosed design provides basic protection against dust and minor vibrations, making it suitable for many industrial environments.
 However, additional protective measures may be needed in extreme conditions.